CcyLovesM/track4-try/README.md

-# 📊 Comparing Investment Attractiveness Using Financial Ratios
+# Comparing Investment Attractiveness Using Financial Ratios

-## 🔍 Overview
+## 1. Overview

-This project builds an **interactive financial dashboard** to help **beginner investors** compare the investment attractiveness of companies using a **small set of key financial ratios**.
+This project builds an **interactive financial dashboard** to help **beginner investors** compare the investment attractiveness of companies using a small set of key financial ratios.

 Instead of using complex valuation models, the project focuses on **clarity, intuition, and practical interpretation**.

 The dashboard compares three global fast-food companies:

 - McDonald's
-- Yum Brands
+- Yum Brands(KFC, Pizza Hut, Taco Bell...)
-- Restaurant Brands International (RBI)
+- Restaurant Brands International (RBI)(Burger King, Tim Hortons, Popeyes...)

-Users can explore how these firms differ in **profitability, growth, and financial risk** through an interactive Streamlit app.
+Users can explore how these firms differ in profitability, growth, and financial risk through an interactive Streamlit app.

----

-## 🎯 Objective

-**How can beginner investors use a small set of financial ratios to compare companies?**

-This project answers that question by transforming raw financial data into a structured, easy-to-interpret decision framework.

----
+The goal is to provide a clear and intuitive framework that helps beginner investors make informed comparisons across companies.

+This project emphasizes clarity and interpretability over complexity.

-## 📂 Data Source
+## 2. Data Source

 The dataset is constructed from **Compustat (via WRDS)** and includes: